sp2728/WSD-Mini-Project-1/gitCommands.md

 You can create a new repository on your personal account or any organization as shown in the image below:

-In the upper-right corner of GitHub page, use the  drop-down menu, and select ** New repository **.
+In the upper-right corner of GitHub page, use the  drop-down menu, and select New repository.

 ![](Images/gitCommands_Repository.png)